 Electric bikes are already very popular.
-To take an example of Belgium, half of 503,119 bicycles sold by conventional bike dealers last year already had electric assistance system in place.
+To take an example of Belgium, half of 503,119 bicycles sold by conventional bike dealers last year already had an electric assistance system in place.
 E-bikes are especially popular with the 30 to 50 age group, which mostly uses them to commute between home and the workplace.
-How to select a commuter e-bike?
-Read in this post.

-What is the difference between an e-bike and a speed pedelec?
+What is the difference between a traditional e-bike and a speed version (speed pedelec)?
 There are e-bicycles with an assisted pedaling motor speed of up to 25 km / h and e-bicycles with an assisted pedaling motor speed of up to 45 km / h.
 If your e-bike can go up to 45 km/h, it is called speed pedelec.

 Need for a driving license

-An e-bike with an assisted pedaling motor speed of up to 25 km / h is considered a classic bike.
+An e-bike with an assisted pedaling motor speed of up to 25 km/h in most countries is considered a classic bicycle.
 This means that the rider does not need a driving license, does not have a need to install a license plate, is not required to wear a helmet (although, this is highly recommended for all cyclists), must always ride on the bike path and does not have an obligation to take out specific insurance.

 Then, speed e-bike owner will receive a small number plate that they will have to install on their e-bike.
 If you want to use such an e-bike, you must also have a driving license.
 This license needs to be for the class of mopeds or for cars.
 A driving license for agricultural vehicles will not be suitable for riding a speed e-bike.

 Having a license means that a rider needs to at least 16 years old to ride a speed pedelec.
 Wearing a helmet is mandatory in the case of a speed pedelec (while it is highly recommended for all cyclists).
 These obligations are applicable because speed pedelecs are considered mopeds.

 However, the legislation introduces a special category for this purpose, which is called “P-category moped” (again, a Belgian example and similar regulations exist in other countries).